What is Bar in Hotel?

 A bar is a licensed place for selling all kinds of alcoholic beverages to customers.
 There are various types of bars are found in hotels, resorts, clubs, casinos, and many such establishments and they can also be operated as independent units.

-Following are some of the different bar types, categorized either according to the kind of alcoholic drinks served or the place where it is served.
+So, the following are some of the different bars, categorized either according to the kind of alcoholic drinks served or the place where it is served.

 Different Types of Bars in Hotel Industry